strapi/strapi/CONTRIBUTING.md

 ## Request For Comments (RFCs)

-Larger changes in Strapi require a thourough design phase before starting working on a PR.
+Larger changes in Strapi require a thorough design phase before starting working on a PR.

 The Request For Comments (RFC) process will help us create consensus among the core team and include as much feedback as possible from the community, for these upcoming changes.